igrigorik/http-client-hints/README.md

 < ...
 ```

-In situations where multiple layout breakpoints are present the workflow is similar to that of the previous example.
+In situations where multiple layout breakpoints impact the image's dimensions the workflow is similar to that of the previous example.
 To select the optimal resolution and size:

 ```html
 <!-- multiple layout breakpoints -->